-Just the concept of going over to a foreign country for several months made my stomach turn in a combination of excitement and being terrified.
-I made sure to see all my good friends before I left, grabbing lunch or drinks in the weeks leading up to my departure.
+Thinking about going to England for a few months made me incredibly excited and like I wanted to throw up, all in one.
+I made sure to see all my good friends before I left, grabbing a quick bite to eat or drinks in the period leading up to my departure.

-I remember arriving to the airport way too early — I stood around with my mother and boyfriend for a hour before finally going through security.
-It was a bittersweet moment, having to say goodbye to them but being excited about being in England (and Europe) for the first time.
-I accidentally packed liquids into my carry on suitcase and had to exit security and check it in, but then I had finally gotten through security and was ready to start my adventure.
+I remember arriving to the airport way too early — I stood around with my mother and boyfriend for almost a hour before finally going through security.
+(But in reality the joke was on me because I forgot I had shampoo and body wash in my carry-on, and had to exit security to check that bag).
+It was a bittersweet moment, having to say goodbye to them but being so excited about being in England, and Europe, for the first time.

 The first day I was here was a bit frightening, overwhelming and nerve-racking.
 I had flown in from Toronto to London, landing at Gatwick where I had to gather my bags and lug my two suitcases through customs and throughout the country to my destination.